npretor/npretor_udacity_coop/Report_.md

 - Q: Does the critic take all the states and actions and the actor just takes in the individual actions?
 The actor has to make a choice about an individual agent's actions, right?
 - A: After reading the paper in section 4.1:
     <i> The critic is augmented with extra information about the policies of the other agents</i>
     Also the paper (a review of cooperative multi-agent deep reinforcement learning) explains that the agents act on their local observations and rewards, but the critic evaluates their actions based on the global actions

+# Learning function modifications
+1. Predict the next action by querying each target actor network for the next action
+2. Get the expected reward of those actions by sending the target critic network the all_next_actions and all_next_states
+3. Get the expected reward of the current (target network?) using: y = agent_reward + gamma * (estimated_next_action_reward)
+    Q_t = r_agent + (gamma * Q_t_next * (1 - dones))
+4. Minimize the reward